veenawilfred24/product-analytics-case-study/insights/key_findings.md

 **Comparison:** This group is much smaller than the browser segment, but they have stronger purchase intent because they crossed the cart threshold.

-**Implication:** Cart abandoners should receive different product treatment than general browsers.
+**Implication:** Cart abandoners represent a high-intent segment that requires targeted intervention rather than general product improvements.

 **Recommended action:** Trigger cart recovery journeys, saved cart reminders, and checkout friction surveys for this segment.